Linazk/street-crime-analysis-group-project/README.md

 **EDA_other_cities.ipynb** <br>
 **EDA_maps.ipynb** <br>

-The file includes all the visualizations created for all the cities for both datasets.
+The files includes all the visualizations created for all the cities for both datasets.
 Top crimes, top locations, crime <br>
 outcomes etc. Also plots comparing before and after covid crime count and more. <br>

 **Machine_learning.ipynb** <br>